alex-weichun-huang/facial_features_3d/README.md

 ## Instructions

-1. Generate a CSV file containing (video_path, video_label) on each row.
-Please refer to the examples under this [folder](examples/) for more information.
+1. Prepare a CSV file listing video paths and labels.
+Each row should contain a video_path and a video_label.
+Refer to the examples in the [datasets folder](datasets/) for guidance.

-    > **Note:** We recommend mapping labels from individual dataset to the common labels defined [here](examples/common.py) so that it will be easier to merge different datasets.
+    > **Note:** We suggest mapping labels from your dataset to the common labels defined [here](examples/common.py) to simplify dataset integration.

+    ```
         registered_emotions = {
+            # common emotions
             "Angry": 0,
             "Disgust": 1,
             "Fear": 2,